zilexa/Homeserver/filesystem/README.md

 ## Step 3: Prepare setup-storage.sh & adjust for your disks
 The script will install tools, create the subvolume for Docker persistent volumes and a subvolume for OS drive backup purposes (system-snapshots).
-These are server specific, therefore not in the post-install script.
-The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.
+These are server specific, in addition to subvolumes created by the (Ubuntu Budgie post-install script)[https://github.com/zilexa/Ubuntu-Budgie-Post-Install-Script].
+The Docker subvolume will allow you to easily backup or migrate your Docker apps config/data and all maintenance scripts/tasks for the server.\
 **The script does everything for you except adding your disks UUIDs, it helps you find them and copy them to the `fstab`file, which is a system file that tells the system how and where to mount your disks.**
 - The script does not add your disks to that system file!
 - Instead, use the example fstab file and copy the lines yourself _when the script asks you to_.